molmod/tamkin/doc/tutorial/chemphys.rst

     nma_surf = NMA(mol_surf, PHVA(fixed))
     pf_surf = PartFun(nma_surf, [])

-The surface is treated as a cluster fixed in space, i.e. there are not external rotation and translation contributions to its partition function.
+The surface is treated as a cluster fixed in space, i.e. there are no external rotation and translation contributions to its partition function.
 The file ``"gaussian_surf.fchk"`` comes from a frequency computation on the surface cluster model.
 The geometry of the cluster must be optimized with constraints on